Emanuele-Chiummo/ToDo-Travel-2.0-master/README.md

 - Responsive layouts for all devices [Completed]
 - Integration with Google Maps API [Completed]
-- Integration with Gooogle OAuth [On Hold]
+- Integration with Gooogle OAuth [Completed]
 - Save the checkbox value into bagaglio [In Progress]

 ## Demo